Substance Abuse

 One in four deaths in the United States each year is caused by substance abuse.
 It also causes more illness, disability, crime, and disruptions in the home than any other preventable condition.

-You can also become physically dependent on something — like medicine — without being addicted.
+You can also become physically dependent on something, like medicine, without being addicted.
 The difference is that while your body needs the medicine to live comfortably, the need for it does not get in the way of rational decisions.

-How to Tell if You Have an Addiction
+How to tell if you have an addiction

 If you are unsure if you are struggling with an addiction, ask yourself these questions: